 Mouse-mounted Vodka Bottles

-In response to The End of History, who stuffed beer bottles into dead squirrels and sold them for thousands, we stuffed dead mice with airplane vodka bottles, and gave them away.
+In response to The End of History, who stuffed beer bottles into dead squirrels and sold them for thousands, Woo and I stuffed dead mice with airplane vodka bottles, and gave them away.
 Any takers?

 You may have read about this site in The Village Voice, Beijing City Weekend, The Beijinger, The Phnom Penh Insider, The China Daily, Weekly World News’ now-defunt The Sun tabloid, and The Daily Mail.
 Online, you’ve maybe seen it in BoingBoing, io9, BonAppetit, The Village Voice, IncredibleThings, Ain’t It Cool News, and plenty of other incredible sites.